Videos and Webinars

-In January 2017, The T.E.A.C.H.
-Early Childhood® National Center (Center) announces the award of grants to five (5) state teams to work on improving public awareness, public policies and funding to address the compensation of the early childhood workforce in those states.
-The five states and their lead organizations are
+In January 2017, the T.E.A.C.H.
+Early Childhood® National Center (Center) announces the award of grants to eight (8) state teams to work on improving public awareness, public policies and funding strategies to address the compensation of the early education teaching workforce in those states.
+The eight states and their lead organizations are

-- Iowa Association for the Education of Young Children
+- Michigan – Michigan Association for the Education of Young Children

-With grant funding from the Alliance for Early Success, a national alliance of state, national and funding partners, each state will assemble teams comprised of stakeholders who are committed to addressing the education, compensation and retention issues facing the early education workforce in their states and work to create and implement a strategic action plan to move the needle on compensation over the coming year.
+With grant funding from the Alliance for Early Success and the W.K.
+Kellogg Foundation, each state has assembled teams comprised of stakeholders who are committed to addressing the education, compensation and retention issues facing the early education workforce in their states and work to create and implement a strategic action plan to move the needle on compensation over the coming year.